Resource Center

 • Patterns in communication can be seen in aggregate — not just reconstructed message by message after escalation.

 Meeting SB 848’s standard does not mean eliminating one‑to‑one messages.
-It means giving them a supervised home inside systems the school governs, instead of relying on personal texts, informal DMs, or workarounds that drift out of view.
+It means giving them a home inside systems the school governs, instead of relying on personal texts, informal DMs, or workarounds that drift out of view.

-Once districts see how extracurricular communication systems fail quietly over time, the next questions become clearer: what does a truly supervisable digital environment look like under SB 848, and why do many common tools struggle to provide it over multiple seasons and staff transitions?
+Once districts see how extracurricular communication systems fail quietly over time, the next questions become clearer: what does a truly governable digital environment look like under SB 848, and why do many common tools struggle to provide it over multiple seasons and staff transitions?

 More from the Resource Center: